-It’s not just senior dogs who are developing joint problems.
+Joint problems in dogs aren’t limited to seniors.
 Younger and younger dogs are getting diseases like hip dysplasia or elbow dysplasia … or knee problems like luxating patellas or cruciate ligament tears.

 You might think there’s not much you can do to prevent joint problems in dogs.
-Sure, you can give your dog supplements that might slow down joint degeneration.
+Sure, you can give your dog supplements that slow down joint degeneration.
 And you can ease any pain or discomfort with herbal or homeopathic remedies … but if she’s destined for joint problems, you probably assume nothing you can do is going to stop them from happening.

 But what if that’s wrong?
 What if you could help your dog avoid joint disease?